Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Examples

 Notice that both $K_\mu$ and $V$ only depend on the velocities.
 Condition~(\ref{eq:condition}) is satisfied by (\ref{eq:Kmu-2}) and, in consequence it is not possible to identify a surface term.
-It is crucial to note that this is an effect of the fact that condition~(\ref{eq:id-1}) is not followed by this system

-which is a signal that equations of motion will not be of second-order.
-In fact, the form of the equations of motion (\ref{eq:eom2}) is not valid anymore for this case.
+It is crucial to note that this is an effect of the fact that condition~(\ref{eq:id-1}) is not followed by this system, that is, $\partial K_\mu / \partial \dot{x}^\nu \neq \partial K_\nu / \partial \dot{x}^\mu$, which is a signal that eom for this case will not be of second-order.
+In fact, the form of the eom~(\ref{eq:eom2}) is not valid anymore for this model.
 Indeed, from (\ref{eq:eom1}) we obtain

-Despite the third-order of these equations, it is possible to reduce this system of equations of motion to a soluble second-order one.
+Despite the third-order of these equations, it is possible to reduce this system of equations of motion to a soluble second-order one, in a standard manner.
+From (\ref{eq:P1}) and (\ref{eq:p1}) the OH momenta associated to~(\ref{eq:chiral-L}) are